React 18 Suspense and startTransition

 Transitions

 Consider typing in an input field that filters a list of data.
 Here, whenever the user types a character, we update the input value and use the new value to search the list and show the results.
-For large screen updates, this can cause lag on the page while everything renders, making typing or other interactions feel slow and unresponsive.
+For huge data updates, this can cause lag on the page while everything renders, making typing or other interactions feel slow and unresponsive.
 Conceptually, there are two different updates that need to happen.
 The first update is an urgent update, to change the value of the input field.
 The second, is a less urgent update to show the results of the search.

 Until React 18, all updates were rendered urgently.
 A transition is a new concept in React to distinguish between urgent and non-urgent updates.